thales-markets/app-plugin-thales/README.md

 ### Clone repositories

-Clone the plugin to a new folder.
+Clone the plugin to a new folder:

 ```shell
 git clone https://github.com/thales-markets/app-plugin-thales.git
 ```

-Then in the same folder clone two more repositories, which is the "plugin-tools" and "app-ethereum".
+Then in the same folder clone two more repositories, which is the "plugin-tools" and "app-ethereum":

 ```shell
 git clone https://github.com/LedgerHQ/plugin-tools.git                          # plugin-tools